ioncoincore/ioncore.xyz/CONTRIBUTING.md

 ## Content Policy

-The purpose of the website is to be an official mouthpiece for the Bitcoin Core project as well as be a resource for technical information that has a direct impact on Bitcoin Core software.
+The purpose of the website is to be an official mouthpiece for the Ion Core project as well as be a resource for technical information that has a direct impact on Ion Core software.
 This can include research, presentations, and developer blogs.

-Where proposed content is about Bitcoin Core project policy, there should rough consensus of the Bitcoin Core project maintainers as a minimum bar and final decision is with the Bitcoin Core project lead.
+Where proposed content is about Ion Core project policy, there should rough consensus of the Ion Core project maintainers as a minimum bar and final decision is with the Ion Core project lead.

 ## Translation Process

 Translation of the website is done using Transifex.
-To become a translator please create an account at [Transifex.com](https://transifex.com/), then apply to join the [bitcoincore.org project](https://www.transifex.com/bitcoincore/bitcoincoreorg).
+To become a translator please create an account at [Transifex.com](https://transifex.com/), then apply to join the [ioncore.org project](https://www.transifex.com/ioncore/ioncoreorg).

 Each document has a header called "Front Matter", which looks something like this:

     ---
-    title: Clarifying Communications of the Bitcoin Core project
+    title: Clarifying Communications of the Ion Core project
     name: clarifying-communications
     id: en-clarifying-communications
     lang: en